What are they?

 By the end of the 19th century, the Nigerian coast and its trade were largely dominated by the British.
-It is in the context of this emerging colonial power that the Benin Bronzes came to the British Museum.
+It is in the context of this aggressive expansion of colonial power that the Benin Bronzes came to the British Museum.

-A further fundamental context that needs to be recognised for fully understanding this period of West African history is the transatlantic slave trade.
+This period of West African history was also significantly affected by the transatlantic slave trade.
 This vast traffic in humans supplied labour to the colonies and plantations in the Americas, including those of Britain.
-While by the late 19th century this trade had been largely abolished, its increasing scale and barbarity in the preceding centuries had led to a massive impact on West African societies.
+While by the late 19th century this trade had been largely abolished, its increasing scale and barbarity in the preceding centuries had a massive impact on West African societies.

 The desire to further extend British power and influence in the region ultimately led to a clash with the Kingdom of Benin.
 The gradual expansion by the British into territory neighbouring the kingdom and an increasing reluctance to accept Benin's trading conditions created an atmosphere of distrust and animosity.
-In January 1897 an allegedly peaceful but clearly provocative British trade mission was attacked on its way to Benin City, leading to the deaths of 230 of the mission's African carriers and seven British delegates.
+In January 1897 an allegedly peaceful but clearly provocative British trade mission was attacked on its way to Benin City, leading to the deaths of seven British delegates and 230 of the mission's African carriers.
 This incident triggered the launch of a large-scale retaliatory military expedition by the British against the Kingdom of Benin.
-Benin City was overrun and occupied by British forces in February 1897.
+In February 1897 Benin City was captured by British forces.

 In the autumn of 1897, the British Museum displayed 304 Benin plaques on loan from the Secretary of State for Foreign Affairs and subsequently petitioned successfully to receive 203 of these as a donation.
 The majority of the remaining plaques were sold to UK and German museums and to private dealers, while a few were retained by the Foreign Office.
 Other early collections were purchased or donated by members of the Benin expedition.

-The collection only grew to its current size following the acquisition of major private collections, such as that of Harry Beasley in 1944, William Oldman in 1949 and Sir Henry Wellcome in 1954.
+The British Museum collection only grew to its current size following the acquisition of major private collections, such as that of Harry Beasley in 1944, William Oldman in 1949 and Sir Henry Wellcome in 1954.
 In 1950 and 1951 the Museum de-accessioned some of the Benin plaques in the collection and these were subsequently sold, exchanged or donated to the Colony and Protectorate of Nigeria (25 in number) and the government of the Gold Coast (1).
-These were subsequently placed within newly established West African museums.
+These plaques were later accessioned into the collections of newly established West African museums.
 At the time these objects were seen as 'duplicates' of other objects retained in the collection, something which later research has shown to be incorrect.
 A further number of such plaques (12) were sold to or exchanged with private dealers and collectors between 1950 and 1972.

 What has been requested?

-These requests have been framed within the context of longstanding dialogues with the Museum, including during the visit of the Director of the British Museum to the Benin Royal Court in August 2018.
+These requests are framed within the context of longstanding dialogues with the Museum, including during the visit of the Director of the British Museum to the Benin Royal Court in August 2018.

 Status of discussions

-The Museum has positive relationships with the royal court in Benin City and with the Nigerian National Commission for Museums and Monuments (NCMM).
+The Museum has positive relationships with the royal palace in Benin City and with the Nigerian National Commission for Museums and Monuments (NCMM).

 The Museum's Director, Hartwig Fischer, visited Nigeria in August 2018.
 He met with senior Museum colleagues in Lagos and Benin City and had an audience with His Royal Majesty Oba Ewuare II which included discussion of new opportunities for sharing and displaying objects from the Kingdom of Benin.
 During that visit His Royal Majesty Oba Ewuare II repeated his request for Benin collections to be returned.
 He also acknowledged, however, that the objects serve as 'cultural ambassadors' for Benin culture when displayed internationally.

-A central objective for the Benin Dialogue Group is to work together to establish a new museum in Benin City to facilitate a new permanent display of Benin works of art, including significant collections of works currently in UK and European museums, as well as historic and contemporary works from across West Africa.
+A central objective for the Benin Dialogue Group is to work together to establish new museums in Benin City to facilitate permanent displays of objects from the Kingdom of Benin, including significant collections of works currently in UK and European museums, as well as historic and contemporary works from across West Africa.